arneman/easymeter-py/README.md

 Python script to read power meter data from Easymeter meters and publish them via mqtt and/or into a sqlite database.

 I'm using this script on a Raspberry Pi 4 with rasbian buster and the "IR Schreib/Lesekopf USB (Optokopf)" USB IR reader from Weidmann with an EASYMETER Q3DA.
-Maybe you have to change soemthing for other setups.
+Maybe you have to change something for other setups.

 ## Requirements